aphawkins/elite-the-sharp-kind/docs/issues.md

 - Sun is missing in initial system

 ## Missions
-- Ship and text in mission bried doesn't clip correctly
+- Ship and text in mission brief doesn't clip correctly

+## Charts
+- Stutter on first moving the cursor
+- Distance to planet doesn't show when cursor moved to new planet
+- Formatting of distance to planet has leading zeros